 Mesitzo's Own Chelsea in Bloom

 If the tickets to the Spring Garden are somewhat out of budget, fear not.
 Mestizo Chelsea is transforming into a “Mystical Magical Mexico” to mark the occasion.
 Inspired by the floating gardens of Xochimilco, Mestizo will be transformed into a reimagined trajinera (the traditional, brightly coloured boats that glide through Mexico City’s historic canals).
 Bursting with bold colours, handcrafted florals, and intricate details, the installation will become an immersive journey into a dreamlike version of Mexico.
-Combined with their unlimited Taco Tuesdays, it sounds pretty dreamy to us, anyways.
+What's more, order 2 Paloma cocktails and receive freebies from the Mexican market next door, including mini Tequila bottles and a Mexican candy kit.